dysnasia/TestTrick-inator/README.md

 ## What is this?

-TestTrick-inator is a whimsical yet practical Chrome extension inspired by the inventions of Dr. Heinz Doofenshmirtz from "Phineas and Ferb".
-It allows users to capture screenshots of web pages and extract text from them, all while delivering a dose of evil-scientist humor.
+TestTrick-inator is a whimsical yet practical Chrome extension that allows users to capture screenshots of web pages and extract text from them, all while delivering a dose of evil-scientist humor.

 ## Features